awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

             --merge-files
-                Merge files for each vertex or edge label.
+                Merge files for each vertex or edge label (currently only supports CSV files for export-pg).

                 This option may occur a maximum of 1 times